 First of all, we have to find the definition of a startup.
-Although, in most cases, the startup model can be either Internet-based or brick and mortar one, here we talk about online businesses.
+Although, in most cases, the startup model can be either Internet-based or brick-and-mortar, here we talk about online businesses.
 I’m pretty much sure you can describe this notion in your own words, adding some thoughts from your personal experience and knowledge, instead, let’s just have one opinion as for the starting point of this narrative.

-Me personally, I like the definition by Steve Blank, a Silicon Valley serial-entrepreneur and academician, a reputable guru in the world of start-ups.
+Personally, I like the definition by Steve Blank, a Silicon Valley serial entrepreneur and academician, a reputable guru in the world of start-ups.
 He described a startup as “an organization formed to search for a repeatable and scalable business model“.
 That’s it.
 It has nothing to do with Hollywood cliches romanticizing the real picture or the popular belief of “a startup is a place to turn nerds into millionaires”.
 It’s just a clear definition with a clear goal.
 But what happens along the way before this model has been found?
-What does it take for a startup to survive the initial baby-stage and go further from meetings at Starbucks to become a solid business with (again) a repeatable and scalable business model?
+What does it take for a startup to survive the initial baby stage and go further from meetings at Starbucks to become a solid business with (again) a repeatable and scalable business model?

 Cornerstone 1 – Idea